 - Be free from all forms of abuse

 - Adequate and appropriate medical care

 - Unrestricted communication, including visitation

-File a complaint – To report the abuse or neglect, contact the appropriate agency or authority in your state, generally your local long-term care ombudsman.
-In the state of Ohio, you can report the abuse to the Ohio Department of Aging – Long Term Care Ombudsman, or Adult Protective Services.
+File a complaint – To report the abuse or neglect, contact your state’s appropriate agency or authority, generally your local long-term care ombudsman.
+In Ohio, you can report the abuse to the Ohio Department of Aging – Long Term Care Ombudsman or Adult Protective Services.
 Their contact information is as follows:

 Phone: (866) 243-5678

 Phone: (855) 644-6277

 Keep records and document everything – Keep all medical records or any other relevant documents and take photographs and/or videos of your loved one’s injuries.
 It is also a good idea to write down everything, including the details of any events or interactions that support or confirm your suspicions.